RaymondRJones/RaymondRJones.github.io/content/blog/learning-korean-1.md

 math: false
 toc: false
 ---

+*UPDATE: I failed at this challenge and it exists now only as click-bait.
+I went to about 4 classes before ultitamtely giving up and probably watching television instead.
+But I think this could be a cool idea for a future challenge*

 Since August of 2019, I’ve been learning Korean.
 For longest time, I’ve wanted to continue learning it, but I’ve been woefully unmotivated.
 That’s changing today, and I’m going to invest $1000 towards being able to speak the language.

 I’m doing this, partly because I want to be outrageous and partly because I want to commit to learning another language.